ilifu/ilifu_user_docs/docs/tech_docs/running_jobs.md

 ### 3.2 Interactive session with X11 support

 In the event that you wish to use software which provides a GUI, such as `CASA plotms`, you can start an interactive session with `X11 forwarding`.
-You must `ssh` into the SLURM head node with the `-Y` parameter which sets your DISPLAY variable for trusted `X11 forwarding` and the `-A` parameter for authentication-forwarding to the SLURM head node, for example:
+You must `ssh` into the SLURM login node with the `-Y` parameter which sets your DISPLAY variable for trusted `X11 forwarding` and the `-A` parameter for authentication-forwarding to the SLURM login node, for example:

 ```bash
 	$ ssh -YA <username>@slurm.ilifu.ac.za